PacoVu/ringcentral-faq/docs/sms.md

 ### Can I send a SMS message from another extension?

+No, you cannot.
 You can only send SMS messages for the extension that has authorized your app.
+For instance, if you logged in as an extension 102, you can only send SMS from phone numbers assigned to the extension 102.

+### Can I send a SMS message from a phone number which belongs to another extension under the same account?

+No, you cannot send SMS messages from a phone number which does not belong to the extension that has authorized your app.
+This restriction applies also to extensions with the admin role.

 ### Can I send SMS from the main company number and also have multiple users respond to that number?